Semiconductor Liquid Cooling

 of a semiconductor, but both chip styles have their advantages.

-We offer semiconductor cooling technologies that can accommodate
+We offer semiconductor cooling technologies that can accommodate the thermal management of

 both lidded and unlidded chips.